 Brine – mix together in a large nonreactive container

-2 qt of apple juice
+- 2 qts. apple juice

-Water to cover (usually about 1 qt)
+- Add water to cover (usually about 1 qt.)

 Cut up the turkey and put it in the brine, adding water until covered.
 Set in a cold place and brine for about 18 hours.

-*1/4 c table salt = 1/2 cup Morton's kosher
+- 1/4 c. table salt = 1/2 c.
+Morton's kosher

+There's no direct equivalency on sea salt because it varies by producer/region of production.
 Some are definitely milder than others and because of the cost are not popular brine salts.